50 metres hurdles

 Eddy Ottoz won the gold medal in the 50 m hurdles at the age of 23 at the 1967 European Indoor Games.

 50 metres hurdles is a distance in hurdling, usually only run in indoor competitions.
 Because very few contests are held over the distance, most of the fastest times recorded for the event were set during specially measured and timed races over longer distances, typically the 55 metres hurdles or 60 metres hurdles.

+The 50 yards hurdles is the imperial distance analogue to the 50 meters hurdles.
+It was contested at the women's USA Indoor Track and Field Championships from 1928 to 1932, 1945 to 1946, 1949 to 1954, 1957 to 1958, and 1964.
+It was not contested as a men's event.
+The championship record is 6.7 seconds by Jenny Wingerson.